 DePauw Health Wellness Center will provide specific instructions to students who are required to isolate.

-Where will I stay on campus if I am told to quarantine?
+What happens if I am told to quarantine?

 What happens if through the case investigation or contact tracing process I am asked about behaviors that would otherwise fall under Community Standards and University discipline?

 DePauw has approved a COVID-19 Case Investigation and CONTACT TRACING AMNESTY policy.

 Case Investigation is the phrase used to describe the process of interviewing individuals who have tested positive for COVID-19.
 This interview will also be used to identify people who are their close contacts (people who have been exposed) so we can work with them to interrupt disease transmission.

 The focus of the COVID-19 Case Investigation and Contact Tracing Amnesty Policy is to address barriers that may prevent students from sharing all information needed to allow the University to contact trace effectively.
 Any information shared during the contact tracing process will not be used in the University Community Standards process, even if a violation of University policy occurred.

 What do I need to do for daily symptom screening?